a2stuff/a2d/res/notes/testplan.md

   * File > Duplicate... is enabled.
   * File > Open, File > Get Info, File > Rename..., Special > Lock..., Special > Unlock..., and Special > Get Size are enabled.
 * Launch DeskTop.
 Close all windows.
 Verify that File > New Folder..., File > Close Window, File > Close All, and everything in the View menu are disabled.
 * Launch DeskTop.
-Open a windows.
+Open a window.
 Verify that File > New Folder..., File > Close Window, File > Close All, and everything in the View menu are enabled.
 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.

 * Launch DeskTop.
 Create a shortcut, "menu and list" / "at boot".
 Create a second shortcut, "menu and list", "at first use".
 Create a third shortcut, "menu and list", "never".
 Delete the first shortcut.
 Verify that the remaining shortcuts are "at first use" and "never".